 - And to help heal the ulcer with medication.

 Sometimes stomach ulcer can be caused by more than one cause.
 For instance, it may be caused by a combination of NSAIDs and bacterial infection.
-For such case, a course of PPI (proton pump inhibitor) and antibiotic is recommended – and at the same time, your regular use of certain pain relievers (including NSAIDs) will also be reviewed.
+In such case, a course of PPI (proton pump inhibitor) and antibiotic is recommended – and at the same time, your regular use of certain pain relievers (including NSAIDs) will also be reviewed.

 PPI is a medication to help promote healing by blocking the acid production in the stomach.
 Although some types of PPI are available for over-the-counter medications, it’s much better to take the medication with prescription.
 Long-term regular use of PPI (at high doses) may become counterproductive, causing increased risk of spine and wrist fracture.

 H2-receptor antagonist is alternative option.
 It can also help reduce the amount of acid released into your stomach and digestive system, relieving pain and promoting healing.
 It is occasionally prescribed instead of PPI.

 In some cases, the following additional medications may be given:

 - Antacids to help improve and relieve pain in the short term.
 They can neutralize acid in the stomach, relieving the symptoms quickly.
 But they will not heal the ulcer!